School Fire Drills

-The principal or person in charge of the school must instruct all staff members in the fire drill procedure.
-The person in charge will also ensure that all staff members have a copy of the fire drill procedure in their possession.
+The principal, or person in charge of the school, must instruct all staff members in the fire drill procedure.
+The person in charge will also ensure that all staff members have a copy of the fire drill procedure.

-Each teacher, as directed by the principal or person in charge, is to instruct the students in the approved fire drill procedure and also make provision for the special care of any students who may be physically or mentally incapable of proceeding to the exits.
+Teachers will instruct students following the approved drill procedure, and make provision for the special care of any students who may be physically or mentally incapable of proceeding to the exits.

-Any teacher who leaves a class unattended, must notify the person in charge of the nearest classroom, who will then become responsible for the unattended class and will be required to take charge of both classes in the event of a fire alarm.
+If a teacher leaves a class unattended, they must notify the person in charge of the nearest classroom.
+That teacher becomes responsible for the unattended class and will be required to take charge of both classes in the event of a fire alarm.

 A teacher may appoint one or more students from the class to act as monitors in the event of a fire alarm.
 These monitors will check to ensure that no children remain in the classroom or cloakroom in the event of an alarm or fire.
 After the check, the monitors will report to the teacher and then take their places with the rest of the class.